dylancolwill/misp-taxii/docs/setup.md

 By default, the server runs on localhost at port 8000\.
-This can be configured inside main.py, see the [FasiAPI server deployment docs](https://fastapi.tiangolo.com/deployment/manually/#run-the-server-program), or additionally, [running behind a proxy](https://fastapi.tiangolo.com/ja/advanced/behind-a-proxy/).
+This can be configured inside `main.py`, see the [FasiAPI server deployment docs](https://fastapi.tiangolo.com/deployment/manually/#run-the-server-program), or additionally, [running behind a proxy](https://fastapi.tiangolo.com/ja/advanced/behind-a-proxy/).
 By default, error, warning, info and debug logs are returned to the console through Python's logging facility.
-Levels can be configured in *misp.py*, alternatively logging can be disabled by setting the level to CRITICAL.
+Levels can be configured in `functions/misp.py`, alternatively logging can be disabled by setting the level to *CRITICAL*.
-*level=logging.CRITICAL*
+`level=logging.CRITICAL`

 TAXII API roots must be configured before starting the server, this can be set in `endpoints/root.py`.